-*Ecology and Natural History of alligator snapping turtles in Tarrant, Dallas and Liberty counties
+*Continued study of the ecology and Natural History of alligator snapping turtles throughout their range in Texas.

 *Continued participation with the Padre Island national sea shores Kemp's Ridley recovery project